AppFlowy-IO/appflowy-editor/README.md

 Please look at [CONTRIBUTING.md](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/contributing-to-appflowy) for details.

 ## License
+All code contributed to the AppFlowy Editor project is dual-licensed, and released under both of the following licenses:
+1. The GNU Affero General Public License Version 3
+2. The Mozilla Public License, Version 2.0 (the “MPL”)

-Distributed under the AGPLv3 License.
-See [LICENSE](https://github.com/AppFlowy-IO/AppFlowy-Docs/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/AppFlowy-IO/appflowy-editor/blob/main/LICENSE) for more information.